thingsdb/ThingsDocs/v1/content/thingsdb-api/grant.md

 It is not possible to set privileges on a specific node scope.
 Therefore scope `@node` will apply to *all* nodes in ThingsDB.
 {{% /notice %}}

-The following pre-defined masks are available:
+The following predefined masks are available:

 Mask         | Description
 ------------ | -----------